bobbingwide/oik-clone/README.md

 - Self
 - Multisite

-Extension plugins, yet to be published, will support
+Extension plugins, yet to be published, may support
 - REST
 - WXR